Charles E. Young: Support for affirmative action

 Young clashed with the UC Regents over his support for affirmative action policies.
-In a speech before the UCLA Academic Senate, he defended the use of race and ethnicity in admissions. "'The result is that UCLA enrolls the highest qualified students from all ethnic groups, all income levels, all family backgrounds, all life experiences,' he said.
-'And all of them are qualified to be here.'
-After Young spoke, faculty members greeted him with warm applause and several rose to express their gratitude for what one professor called Young's leadership role."
+In a speech before the UCLA Academic Senate, he defended the use of race and ethnicity in admissions.
+"The result is that UCLA enrolls the highest qualified students from all ethnic groups, all income levels, all family backgrounds, all life experiences," he said.
+"And all of them are qualified to be here."
+According to the Los Angeles Times: "After Young spoke, faculty members greeted him with warm applause and several rose to express their gratitude for what one professor called Young's leadership role."
 He was also vocal in his support for affirmative action at the University of Florida.
 "Charles E. Young, president of the University of Florida, was the loudest dissenting voice to [Jeb] Bush's plan.
 Young believed the policy was being imposed for entirely political reasons and was developed rapidly without involvement from those in the education community."

 Honors

-Young has been a fellow of the American Academy of Arts & Sciences since 1994.
+Young was a fellow of the American Academy of Arts & Sciences from 1994.
 He received the UCLA Medal in 1998.
 The first alumnus ever to lead UCLA, Young received the Edward A. Dickson Alumnus of the Year Award from the UCLA Alumni Association in 1994.
 He received the Distinguished Alumnus Award from the UC Riverside Alumni Association in 1986.
 In 1997, UCLA's University Research Library was renamed in his honor.